bernhardAxonIvy/doc/source/axonivy/migration/upgrade-engine-hotfix.rst

 Docker
 ==========

-We recommend to keep your docker-engine save and sound, by choosing a generic release train version tag (e.g. ``8.0``) for your images, rather than a specific hotfix version (e.g. ``8.0.13``).
+It's good practice to keep your docker-engine save and sound, by frequently switching to the latest available docker-images.
+We recommend to rely upon specific tags (e.g. ``8.0.6``) so that you know that absolutely no magic can happen when you role out into production.

+To update your engine to the latest version you are just required to switch your image version declaration to the latest hotfix in your release train (e.g. from  ``axonivy/axonivy-engine:8.0.6`` to ``axonivy/axonivy-engine:8.0.13``).
+Then you can pull the new images, run integration tests and roll the update out into production.

-The command to pull the latest images may differ to the approach you are using docker.
+The command to pull the latest images may differ to the approach you are using to run docker.

-Here's a Docker-Compose example that updates the |ivy-engine| to the latest hotfix version:
+Here's a Docker-Compose example that pulls the new |ivy-engine| hotfix version:

 .. code:: bash

-    docker-compose down
     docker-compose pull
     docker-compose up